Code-Institute-Submissions/quiz-app/README.md

 ### Bugs

-Problem: When clicking the answer options they wouldn't always respond.
+Bug: When clicking the answer options they wouldn't always respond.
 If you clicked them, they would sometimes just highlight in grey but no action would be taken.
-Solution: It turned out that the click event was added to the actual p tag within the button, rather than the full button.
-The click event needed to be moved to the whole button.
+Fix: It turned out that the click event was added to the actual p tag within the button, rather than the full button.
+There needed to be a response, regardless of whether the user clicked the actual text or not, as long as it was in the button.
-This way there would be a response, regardless of whether the user clicked the actual text or not, as long as it was in the button.
+Verdict: A width of 100% was added to the button class, so then the click event covered the whole button.

 Problem: When using the API, some characters are not appearing properly.
 For example, "world's" is appearing as "world&#039;s" .
 This happens throughout the questions, in situations where commas or apostrophes are used.
 After some research, it turned out that this was because the HTML entities need to be decoded.